Skip to main content

 VIEW MORE ➝

-SNAP provides food assistance to millions of individuals and families with low incomes.
+The Supplemental Nutrition Assistance Program, or SNAP, provides food assistance to millions of individuals and families with low incomes.
 In addition to helping people meet their nutritional needs, the program alleviates poverty and generates local economic activity.
 Despite its success, SNAP is frequently at risk.
 CLASP fights back against SNAP cuts and policies that restrict access to benefits.
-We also support state efforts to ensure more people get and keep the benefits for which they’re eligible.
-And we help states understand opportunities and requirements under SNAP Employment and Training programs, which combine nutrition assistance with job training services.
+We also support state efforts to ensure more people get and keep the benefits for which they’re eligible; and help states understand opportunities and requirements under SNAP Employment and Training programs, which combine nutrition assistance with job training services.

 Featured Expert: